Port Melbourne Home

 That gently curving brick wall – no harsh materials, no straight lines, no concrete here.
 The low walls and fences that make it feel like a regular street.
 The little verandahs that make casual interactions between residents and passers-by easy and likely.

 These thoughtful details all express the strong social justice philosophy of the organisation founded by Bryan Lipmann, the 2016 Melburnian of the Year.

-The buildings are the human/e work of architect Alan Kong.
+The buildings are the human/e work of architect Allen Kong.
 They express the Wintringham approach to create ‘beautiful environments that nurture, uplift and delight the human spirit’.
 Simplicity and modesty guide the architecture.

 The Wintringham approach was borne out of Lipmann’s experience of Gordon House, a shelter for homeless people – now a dim memory to many Melburnians.
 The 10 storey concrete building sheltered 300 homeless people a night.
-Gordon House, at this location, was built in 1976 and demolished in 1992.
+Gordon House, at this location, was built in 1976 and demolished in 1992 to make way for the Melbourne Convention and Exhibition Centre.
 For a building to have such a short life is a measure of how unloved it had become.
 The Age referred to it as ‘an icon of ugliness’.
-New Gordon House was on Lorimer Street and Tyne St (since disappeared) where the Exhibition and Convention Centre is now.
+New Gordon House was on Lorimer Street and Tyne St (since disappeared).
 Its siting revealed how people saw the area in those days – a blighted out of the way place where no one else wanted to be.

 There were no stable housing possibilities for elderly homeless people then.
 He pioneered a housing model that changed that.
 Now 1500 people are cared for each night in housing and aged care homes across Victoria, supported by 600 staff.